Thom Karremans: Presence in the staging area of the Srebrenica genocide

 In 1994 Karremans was appointed as commander of the Dutchbat III battalion that was deployed to the Srebrenica enclave as a part of the peacekeeping mission, under command of the United Nations in the United Nations Protection Force (UNPROFOR).

 On 11, 12, and 13 July 1995, the enclave was captured by Serb soldiers, while the Dutch battalion was stationed there.
 Karremans failed to follow the orders of General Gobilliard who requested him in writing to defend the enclave.
 Karremans requested NATO air support to defend the enclave, as the Dutch were driven further into the narrow enclave (Karremans requested air strikes several times, in particular from the French – which was witnessed from neutral Switzerland, but they were first denied, then delayed, and later granted by UN General Bernard Janvier).
-However the NATO air support arrived was too little and too late to stop the Serbian advance.
+However the NATO air support arrived was stopped to protect Dutchbat soldiers that were held hostage by Serbian forces.